emacs-mirror/emacs/mps/manual/source/pool/amcz.rst

 AMCZ properties
 ---------------

-AMCZ is indentical to :ref:`pool-amc`, except that:
+AMCZ is identical to :ref:`pool-amc`, except that:

 * Blocks may not contain :term:`references` to blocks in automatically managed pools.